Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 ---

-## Summary

-This workflow involves the following steps:

-1. Create a feature branch from main.
-2. Work and commit on the feature branch.
-3. Switch to the main branch.
-4. Create a release branch from main.
-5. Merge the feature branch into release.
-6. Merge the release branch into main.

-This process helps in managing development and release cycles in an organized way.
 # Git Workflow with Pull Requests

 This section outlines the process of creating a rule, approving a merge pull request, and merging the pull request in GitHub using screenshots to illustrate each step.